oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 The `metadata=full` format parameter indicates that the service MUST include all control information explicitly in the payload.

-This means that the `@type` control information is included in annotation values except for primitive values whose type can be heuristically determined from the representation of the value, see [OData-JSON](#ODataJSON) for the exact rules.
+This means that the `type` control information is included in annotation values except for primitive values whose type can be heuristically determined from the representation of the value, see [OData-JSON](#ODataJSON) for the exact rules.